American Elm neighbors frustrated by lack of communication about homicide, safety

 "While the circumstances of the murders and suspect information remain under investigation, the department does not have any specific warnings to share other than for individuals and businesses to remain vigilant about their everyday personal safety," Casillas said.

-DPD has not released any information about what led to the incident or whether they have taken any suspects into custody.
+DPD has not released any information about what led to the incident.